mardix/assembly/docs/docs/advanced/date.md

 ## Overview

-**Arrow** is used as the date library in Assembly,  an `date` is the alias available.
+**Arrow** is used as the date library in Assembly,  and `date` is the alias available.
 Arrow helps you work with dates and times with fewer imports and a lot less code.

 Extension: <a href="https://arrow.readthedocs.io/en/latest/" target="_blank">Arrow</a>